 Alpha Picks is a stock selection service that provides you with two of the best stock picks each month that SA determines have the greatest chance for price upside.
 They base their selections on fundamentals such as valuation, growth, profitability, and momentum—not hype.

-The stock selection process relies on Seeking Alpha’s proprietary, data-driven computer scoring system to screen and recommend stocks for more conservative “buy-and-hold” investors.
+The stock selection process relies on Seeking Alpha’s proprietary, data-driven computer Seeking Alpha Quant scoring system (available to Premium and Pro users) to screen and recommend stocks for more conservative “buy-and-hold” investors, but with a bit of modification.
+Namely, all recommendations must meet the following criteria:

 • Hold a Strong Buy Quant rating for a minimum of 75 days